 Paying your tuition on time is very important.
-Unfortunately, ECULA does not offer you scholarships or other forms of financial sponsorship if you lose access to your funds.
-If you are an F1 student, please remember that your I-20 was granted to you on the basis of provided proof of financial support for your studies and living expenses.
+Unfortunately, ECULA cannot sponsor you if you lose access to your funds.
+Remember, your I-20 was granted to you on the basis that you provided sufficient funds to pay for your studies and living expenses.